Thousands of digital professionals have installed Robots Exclusion Checker

 The Google Chrome extension that alerts you to Search Engine indexation or crawl restrictions

-The Chrome extension is currently available in both English and German.
+The Chrome extension is currently available in English, French and German.

 REC has a 5 star rating on the Google Chrome store

 I created Robots Exclusion Checker to help digital professionals save time in understanding whether a particular page on a website was accessible to Search Engines.
 It’s the first extension to combine all elements that affect indexation and crawling together, in one simple to use and visibly clear format.